 Argan oil benefits

 Argan oil is pressed from the seeds of the Argania spinosa tree of western North Africa.
 Cultures of that region have used argan oil for thousands of years, both in cooking and for cosmetic purposes.
 It is praised for its ability to add healthy shine to hair and skin.
-It’s also the most expensive edible oil in the world.
+It’s also the

 Psoriasis outbreaks cause the skin to feel dry and brittle.
 Argan oil’s hydrating effects could mean it could help skin feel better.
 Vitamin E is the essential compound in argan oil that makes skin healthy.
 Squalene is also found in argan oil, and is used as a lubricant and moisturizer in cosmetics.